 It's not just sour grapes on my part for having my collection of comic books is so very far from great.
 Or the stupidity I feel that I hadn't heard of quite a few things on the list (Arcade?
 Barnaby?
 Binky Brown?
 Saul Steinberg?)
 Or the presence of comics that I don't like and wouldn't have in my collection (I don't like Peanuts, I don't like Jack Kirby – sacrilege, I know – I don't like Archie and never want to read one [perhaps it's a US/UK thing], and I've never got into the autobiographical comic book scene [sorry, Alan]).
 Or the items that seem to be on the list for the sake of showing off to other comic book collectors (Tijuana Bibles?
 Woodcuts?
 New Yorker cartoonists?
 An entire run of one manga series?
-Comics not in your language?).
-It just feels like snobbery to me, but I am a one of those boring types who likes what he likes, so what do I know?
+Comics not in your native language?).
+It feels like snobbery to me, but I am one of those boring types who likes what he likes, so what do I know?

 You can read the whole list at the original post, but (to make things shorter) here are the things that I can actually say that I do own on the list: